 - Look at joint flexibility, mobility, spinal alignment, and posture

-- Screen cholesterol, obtain a hemoglobin count, and perform a urinalysis
+- Screen cholesterol depending on the child's age, obtain a hemoglobin count, and perform a urinalysis

 - Genital exam (to screen for hernias in males)